the-turing-way/the-turing-way/ways_of_working.md

 - Martin O'Reilly

 As most team members do not work full time on the Turing Way, it might take some time until your query or contribution is addressed - especially if expert knowledge is needed.
+The core project team will have weekly update meetings on Wednesdays from 2-4 pm either on gitter or as videocalls on zoom.

 ## Project management
 ### Issues